Voter commission member: We should 'refine' search

 The information sought includes registrants' full names, addresses, dates of birth, political parties, the last four digits of their Social Security numbers, a list of the elections they voted in since 2006, information on any felony convictions, information on whether they were registered to vote in other states, their military status, and whether they lived overseas.
 Specific state laws map out what is and what is not publicly available.

-Matthew Dunlap, Maine's secretary of state, told CNN's Chris Cuomo on "New Day" Friday he "is also one of the secretaries of states that doesn't want to turn over all of the information that's been requested."
+CNN's Chris Cuomo described Maine Secretary of State Matthew Dunlap on "New Day" Friday "as one of the secretaries of states that doesn't want to turn over all of the information that's been requested."
 Cuomo noted the apparent contradiction between Dunlap's refusal to provide information while participating in the panel.

 "One of the things that's been discussed is the accusation that millions of votes were cast illegally," Dunlap said.
 "Now, I've said right along that we probably wouldn't find an awful lot to back that claim up, but nonetheless, I believe that sunshine is the greatest disinfectant and I thought participation in this commission would help further that cause, that we should be talking about what makes elections work well, as well as some of the barriers that could be put before voters that would discourage them from participating in the election process."